cran/diseasystore/README.md

 COVID-19 Open Repository with more `diseasystores` on the way.

-The `diseasystore` package is designed to handle both individual-level data (examples to come) and semi-aggregated (typically publicly available) data.
+The `diseasystore` package is designed to handle both individual-level data (typically protected) and semi-aggregated data (typically publicly available).

 If the data is at the individual-level, the feature store is fully dynamic and can adapt to (virtually) any stratification that the user